 Jennifer Huggins owns and operates Kingsway Boxing Club in Toronto, Canada.
 As a 3-Star International Boxing Referee and Judge with AIBA International Boxing Association, she understands the sport from the inside out.
-In addition to coaching at her gym, Jennifer is the Founder and Executive Director of the Fight To End Cancer and Provincial Chief Official for Boxing Ontario.
+In addition to coaching at her gym, Jennifer is the Founder and CEO of the Fight To End Cancer and President of Boxing Ontario.
 She is heavily involved in the community, however still manages to find the time to travel the world performing with a World Class Magician.

 “Maintaining a clear perspective and honouring fairness is always key.
 As a boxing official, I play the role of both referee and judge.
 I pride myself on being fair in and outside of the ring.”

 JENNIFER HUGGINS is a multi-dimensional, bundle of energy who has big dreams and several diverging career interests!
 She is an entrepreneur, a boxing coach, an international referee, a magician’s assistant and the force behind Fight To End Cancer (FTEC)!